Cybersecurity Training Videos: 10 Best Examples for Staying Secure in a Digital World

 Aside from the obvious applications of showing real-world scenarios your team faces, there’s a lot you can do with a good story.

-For example, here’s one we did for Suse, with a plucky character hero taking us through their world:
+For example, here’s an explainer video we made for SUSE, with a plucky character hero taking us through their world.

 Whatever the size of your company, and regardless of the industry you’re in, it’s just a fact that you must have a robust and dynamic cybersecurity strategy in place and running.